ryanteck/Simple-Hash/readme.md

 ##Your results are needed!
 To get your results.
-Git clone this project or just download the hash.py file
+Git clone this project or just download the hash.py file.
+You also require Python installed.
+The tutorial assumes that you can just type Python into your Terminal or CMD.

 run "python hash.py 1 2 3 4 5"
 Note the time taken (Printed at the end of the run)